Siponek/Bayes-Classifier-for-weather/README.md

 Bayes-Classifier-for-weather
 ================================

-This is a simple machine learining algorythm using Bayes naive classifier for predicting weather for the Machine Learining I course.
+This is a simple machine learining algorythm using Bayes naive classifier given a description of the weather today, decide whether to go play outdoor.
+Assignment for the Machine Learining I course.
 Although it can be used for any predition given that the final answer is YES or NO (11 or 12 in this case).

 Installing and running
 ----------------------